Technical Overview

 getContext (intelligent retrieval) Built Workflow-scoped, entity-anchored, token-budgeted, multi-pass (berrypicking).
 Context selector with precedent matching.

 Session-end reflection Built Agents write lessons, decision traces, guardrail suggestions at session end.
-Structured knowledge capture, not free-form.
+Structured knowledge capture throughout.

-Forgetting by design Built Pruning, supersession, condensation, stale detection, demand-driven processing.
+Forgetting by design Planned Pruning, supersession, condensation, stale detection, demand-driven processing: designed, and part of the current build.
+Not yet live.

-Multi-workflow support Built Core PDT (PCC) and SFDC dev share one framework, data partitioned by workflow.
+Multi-workflow support Built Core Forge platform and SFDC dev share one framework, data partitioned by workflow.
 Workflow engine with pluggable adapters.

 Harness Engineering & Governance